1832 United States presidential election in Massachusetts

 The 1832 United States presidential election in Massachusetts took place between November 2 and December 5, 1832, as part of the 1832 United States presidential election.
-Voters chose 14 representatives, or electors to the Electoral College, who voted for President and Vice President.
+Voters chose 14 representatives, or electors to the Electoral College, who voted for president and vice president.

 Massachusetts voted for the National Republican candidate, Henry Clay, over the Anti-Masonic Party candidate, William Wirt, and the Democratic Party candidate, Andrew Jackson.
 Clay won Massachusetts by a wide margin of 25.54%.

+Jackson remains the only Democrat to win two consecutive terms without ever carrying Massachusetts.